desmos-labs/desmos/docs/architecture/adr-007-address-generation-of-chain-link-proof.md

 // Base58Encoding represents the encoding algorithm based on the Base58 format message Base58Encoding {
   option (cosmos_proto.implements_interface) = "AddressEncoding";

+  // Prefix to be used
+  string prefix = 1;
 }

 // HexEncoding represents the encoding algorithm based on the Hex format